 - Issues With Upgrades: While it’s great that Zen Cart regularly releases upgrades, merchants often have difficulties with those updates.
-Zen Cart platforms have the tendency to lose their customizations during upgrades.
+Zen Cart platforms tend to lose their customizations during upgrades.

 - Have To Manage Multiple Plugins: Chances are good that you’ll be running multiple extensions on your site at all times.
 It can be difficult to ensure that those plugins get along with each other.

-- Lacking SEO: While Zen Cart comes with a few SEO tools out-of-the-box, they are far from extensive.
-However, you are able to add-on SEO tools (like a sitemap XML and additional meta tags) when you download modules from Zen Cart’s list of Marketing Tools.
+- Lacking SEO: While Zen Cart comes with a few SEO tools out of the box, they are far from extensive.
+However, you can add-on SEO tools (such as a sitemap XML and additional meta tags) when you download modules from Zen Cart’s list of Marketing Tools.

 Positive Reviews & Testimonials

 There are still lots of good things to be said about Zen Cart.
 Here are a few: